 A: Remote and in-person learning will be synchronous: they will occur at the same time.

 Q: Will my child still be able to attend their Career and Technical Education (CTE) program at BOCES?

 A: Students will still attend Career and Technical Education or other programs through BOCES.
 Please see the BOCES reopening plan for more information on how CTE programs will be conducted at https://www.capitalregionboces.org/about-us/reopening-plan/.

-Q: How will my child’s IEP be affected by remote learning?
+Q: My child has a documented medical need for remote instruction, How will my child’s IEP be affected by remote learning?

 A: The district’s Committee on Special Education (CSE) will develop a communication tool that explains how services might differ in remote or hybrid environments and work with parents to ensure that all student needs are met to the best of the district’s abilities.
 Special education teachers will monitor the progress of all students on their caseload and will communicate regularly with parents and school administrators.
 All special education students will be provided with access to the necessary accommodations, modifications, supplementary aids and services, and technology (including assistive technology) to meet the unique disability-related needs of students.

 Q: Will my child still be transported to off-site programs?